niklasramo/eventti/README.md

 // -> bar
 ```

-#### dedupe: "ignore"
+### dedupe: "ignore"

-When the dedupe is set to "ignore" the new listener is simply ignored.
+When `dedupe` is set to "ignore" the new listener is simply ignored.

 ```ts
 import { Emitter, EmitterDedupe } from 'eventti';